 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
 The fifteenth installment in our Clinical Research 101 series is by CHÉOS Scientist Dr. Anita Ho.

 In addition to being a Scientist at CHÉOS, Anita is currently an Associate Professor in bioethics and health services research at the Centre for Applied Ethics at the University of British Columbia, and an Associate Adjunct Professor in the Bioethics Program at the University of California, San Francisco.
 She is the former Director of Ethics Services at Providence Health Care.
+If you would like to inquire about our services, please submit your request here.

 Who are vulnerable participants?